ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 4 - Ghost server.md

     - `url`\
       Ghost instance's base url.
 Remember to enable the domain specified here in your local network.

-    - `admin.url`\
-      Ghost instance's alternative url only for accessing its [Admin API](https://docs.ghost.org/admin-api).
-This is a hardening measure to allow differentiate between the regular traffic towards the Ghost instance and requests meant only for the Admin API.
-Notice that the domain name for the Admin API is different from the one in the `url` parameter set before.

       > [!NOTE]
-      > **Remember to associate the hostnames in both URLs to the Traefik service's IP**\
+      > **Remember to associate the hostname of this URL to the Traefik service's IP**\
       > As you could have done for accessing the Traefik dashboard or Headlamp, you can add in the `hosts` file of your client system another entry right below the one you may have setup already:
       >
       > ~~~txt
       > 10.7.0.1 traefik.homelab.cloud headlamp.homelab.cloud
-      > 10.7.0.1 ghost.homelab.cloud ghostadmin.homelab.cloud
+      > 10.7.0.1 ghost.homelab.cloud
       > ~~~
       >
-      > This way, rather than having one bloated `hosts` line with all the DNS names related to the Traefik service IP, you can have those hostnames separated for clarity.
+      > This way, rather than having one bloated `hosts` line with all the DNS names related to the Traefik service IP, you can have those hostnames more clearly separated for readability.

     - `server`\
       This block has the parameters declaring through which IP (the `host` value) and `port` the Ghost instance has to listen.
 In this case, Ghost will listen through all available IPs (`0.0.0.0`) in the port 2368, which is the default one for Ghost.